-Even the best tennis net will need to be replaced eventually.
+Even the best tennis net will not last forever.
+You will need to replace it eventually.
 We are working on a range of ideas of up-cycling or repurposing old tennis nets to reduce their impact on the environment.
-Ideas that are currently being discussed are turning old tennis nets:
+Ideas that we are currently discussing are turning old tennis nets:

 - into hammocks

 - equestrian hay nets

 If you have any additional ideas, please do share them with us.
 We would love to hear from you.

 Tennis nets are not easily recycled in the UK at the moment.
 To get your net recycled in your local recycling center, consider purchasing green nets and try to unpick it into its separate components.

 Buy better to buy less.
 Increase the life span of your net by purchasing a better quality net that will last longer.
 We recommend our WIMBLEDON net or our ROYAL net.
 Both are extremely heavy duty braided nets with 3.2 and 3.8mm net thickness respectively.
 Both are available in green.

 If we have inspired you to think about up-cycling or repurposing your old tennis net, please do share your ideas with us.
 Please follow us on Twitter and Linked-in where we will share how we are turning our tennis recycling ideas into reality.